The Vasari Corridor

 The entrance to the Corridor is located on the first floor within the Uffizi Gallery behind an unmarked door.
 It is likely that most visitors that crowd the Uffizi everyday don't even know that behind that featureless door stands a great treasure.

-The Vasari Corridor can be visited only upon reservation on a guided tour, organized by associations, agencies or workers of the Museum itself.
+The Vasari Corridor is currently closed to the general public - it can be only visited only upon reservation on a guided tour, organized by associations, agencies or workers of the Museum itself.
 The idea of entering an inaccessible, almost mysterious place makes the visit to the Vasari Corridor thrilling and intriguing.

 Once you've entered the Vasari Corridor it looks like have stepped onto another dimension since the atmosphere is quiet and silent, almost unreal and completely different from the rest of the Gallery.